Martha Stewart And Others Are Attacking Gwyneth Paltrow And #Goop

 Caulfield is part of a group called Truth In Advertising, and Paltrow is in their crosshairs.
 Caulfield is praising everyone’s efforts.

 “Really, I think that’s great, great news.
-Now, whether it will work is another question but I just think it’s fantastic that the attempt is being made and it’s highlighting how this is not accurate.
+Now, whether it will work is another question but I just think it’s fantastic that the attempt is being made and it’s highlighting how this is not accurate.”

 Truth in Advertising wanted Goop investigated for “unsubstantiated, and therefore deceptive” claims to promote its health products.
 But when Paltrow got wind of this, she lashed out, suggesting that she was being attacked for being a female-owned business, and for trying to help women.

-“There’s something that feels inherently dangerous to people about women being completely autonomous” in their sexual and psychological health.”
+“There’s something that feels inherently dangerous to people about women being completely autonomous in their sexual and psychological health.”

 RELATED REPORTS BY INQUISITR